smungroo17/NaturalSelection/README.md

 Point mutations (IMPORTANT!):

 	- 	Point mutations are inserted during replication.
 It is important to note that an individual DOESN'T CHANGE.
 		When an individual is born some way its genes don't change (EXACTLY AS IN THE WILD).
+Point mutations have a 4% of happening.

-	-	When replicating (making a copy of itself), an individual leads to a descendant X. That descendant has a 4% chance of suffering from a mutation touching its sight (distance at which it can see food and jump directly to it, see (*1)).
+	-	When replicating (making a copy of itself), an individual leads to a descendant X. That descendant has a 2% chance of suffering from a mutation touching its sight (distance at which it can see food and jump directly to it, see (*1)).
-		This mutation has a 50% chance of being advantageous (can see food at 15 units instead of 10 units) or disadvantageous (can see food at only 5 units instead of 10 units).
+		This mutation has a 50% chance of being advantageous (can see food at 15 du instead of 10 du) or disadvantageous (can see food at only 5 du instead of 10 du).

 	-	Therefore, the current probabilities are:
-			*	Advantageous mutation touching sight = 0.04 * 0.5 = 0.02 = 2% chance
+			*	Advantageous mutation touching sight = 0.04 * 0.25 = 0.01 = 1% chance
-			*	Disadvantageous mutation touching sight = 0.04 * 0.5 = 0.02 = 2% chance
+			*	Disadvantageous mutation touching sight = 0.04 * 0.5 = 0.01 = 1% chance

-	- MORE POINT MUTATIONS WILL BE ADDED, MAINLY MUTATIONS TOUCHING DISPLACEMENT IN x, y DIRECTION
+	-	NEW MUTATION: A new mutation was added touching the displacement of the individual in the x, y direction.
+		When replicating (making a copy of itself), an individual leads to a descendant X. That descendant has a 2% chance of suffering from a mutation touching its displacement (random walk step length in the x, y direction).
+		This mutation has a 50% chance of being advantageous (next step length of 12 du instead of 10 du) or disadvantageous (next step length of 8 du instead of 10 du).

+	-	Therefore, the current probabilities are:
+			*	Advantageous mutation touching displacement = 0.04 * 0.25 = 0.01 = 1% chance
+			*	Disadvantageous mutation touching displacement = 0.04 * 0.5 = 0.01 = 1% chance